sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

 2. `samp1` has a less bell-curved-looking distribution, though it is still right skewed.
 The mean is 1486.42.

+    Note: There is randomness involved here.

 3. `samp2` had a mean of 1418.44, which was less than the mean of `samp1`.
 If we took a larger sample, the sample mean should be closer to the true mean.

+    Note: There is randomness involved here.

 4. There are 5000 elements.
 The distribution is roughly normal, centered at 1500.
 If we took 50000 means, the distribution should still look roughly normal centered at 1500.